sanderpriv/Dunder-Mifflin-Quotes-Api/DotnetApi/README.md

 ## Building and running locally
-To run the application locally you need to install and create a local database-file.
-Run this command from the directory of the API: ``dotnet ef database update``
+<pre>dotnet ef database update</pre>
 This will create a ``quotes.db`` file at the root directory of the API.
+If you get an error about not having dotnet-ef, install it:
+<pre>dotnet tool install --global dotnet-ef</pre>